malekim/v-idle/README.md

 ## Installation

-THe plugin can be installed by npm or yarn.
+The plugin can be installed by npm or yarn.
 Alternatively it can be used through jsdelivr CDN.

 ### NPM